ibm-cloud-docs/vpc/vsi_is_create_instance.md

        --keys KEYS \
    ```
    {: pre}

-   For example, the following `instance-create` command uses the sample values found in the [Gathering information](#gather-info-to-create-virtual-servers-cli) section.
+   For example, the following `instance-create` command uses the sample values that are found in the [Gathering information](#gather-info-to-create-virtual-servers-cli) section.

    ```sh
    ibmcloud is instance-create \